x00tex/hackTheBox/Boxes/linux/Retired/horizontall/README.md

 And get admin user auth token.

-Now we can login as admin with new reset passowrd
+Now we can login as admin with new reset password

 ![](screenshots/admin-logedin.png)